NASA-PDS/pds-view/registry/registry-service/README.txt

 Registry Database home will be set to wherever you start Tomcat from.

-If deploying to Tomcat and using MySQL as a back end simply run "mvn -Dregistry.database=mysql package".
+If deploying to Tomcat and using MySQL as a back end simply run "mvn -Dregistry.db.type=mysql package".
 This will make a package that assumes that you have mysql installed with a database named "registry" and will use a default username and password as specified below: